California Construction Accident Lawyer

 Common Types of Construction Accidents

-Injuries from construction accidents can result from a wide variety of reasons, including falling objects, explosions, safety violations, electrical accidents, vehicle accidents and falls from heights.
+Injuries from construction accidents can result from a wide variety of reasons, including falling objects, explosions, safety violations, electrical accidents, crane accidents, vehicle accidents and falls from heights.

-Depending on the cause of the your accident, and depending on whether any laws were violated or negligence occurred, you may be entitled to more than just compensation for the medical bills, including compensation for pain and suffering, lost wages, lost earning capacity and future rehabilitation.
+Depending on the cause of your accident, and depending on whether any laws were violated or negligence occurred, you may be entitled to more than just compensation for the medical bills, including compensation for pain and suffering, lost wages, lost earning capacity, and future rehabilitation.

 Construction sites for residential construction, road work, bridge erections, demolitions, building repairs, and more are inherently hazardous places.
 Sites have structures in various stages of completion, unstable ground, and heavy machinery and materials everywhere you turn.
 While a wide variety of construction accidents can happen and cause injuries, the following are some of the most common: